jacen92/pi-gen/README.md

  * `APT_PROXY` (Default: unset)

    If you require the use of an apt proxy, set it here.
-This proxy setting will not be included in the image, making it safe to use an `apt-cacher` or similar package for development.
+This proxy setting will not be included in the image, making it safe to use an `apt-cache` or similar package for development.

 A simple example for building Raspbian: